What is Amplifying Voices?

 - Do you have strong ties to any of the communities that speak the critical languages below*? (this last item is not required, but is a plus)

-If yes, please apply and help Amplify Voices of Change:
+If yes, please apply and help Amplify Voices:

 *Critical languages: The following languages are where we will focus most of our efforts in local outreach: Spanish, Chinese, Vietnamese, Arabic, Serbo-Croatian, Tagalog, and Russian.